duncanjd267/Revature_iOS_Project1/README.md

 Getting Started

-    Go into swift and close repository
+    Go into swift and clone repository
     Use the following URL to clone:
     https://github.com/duncanjd267/Revature_iOS_Project1.git
     Create an access key if necessary